justinjest/python-essentials/assignments/07Introduction to Databases and SQL.md

    ```
    result=cursor.fetchall()
    ```
-   This returns an array of tuples, one for each row.
-You should loop through the array and print each row.
-You can also do a `cursor.fetchone()` to get the first (or next) row from the result.
+   This returns an iterable collection of tuples, one for each row.
+An interable collection works like a list.
+You should loop through the collection and print each row.
+Alternately, you can do a `cursor.fetchone()` to get the first (or next) row from the result.

 ---